Azure/missionlz/src/terraform/README.md

 Deploying to a Cloud other than Azure Commercial?
 This requires updating the `azurerm` provider block `environment` and `metadata_host` values.
 Checkout the [Deploying to Other Clouds](#Deploying-to-Other-Clouds) documentation.

+Looking to assign Azure Policy?
+This template supports assigning NIST 800-53 policies.
+See the [policies documentation](../../docs/policies.md) for more information.

 ### Login to Azure CLI

 1. Log in using the Azure CLI